projectcalico/calico/security/kubernetes-nodes.md

 > Note: Run this tutorial only on a sandbox cluster; using it on a real cluster can disrupt traffic.
 {: .alert .alert-danger }

-First, let's restrict ingress traffic to the master nodes from outside the cluster only to the Kubernetes API server and Kubelet API ports.
+First, let's restrict ingress traffic to the master nodes.
+The ingress policy below contains two rules.
+The first rule allows access to the API server port from anywhere.
+The second rule allows access to the Kubernetes control plane from localhost.
+These control plane processes includes the etcd server client API, the scheduler, and the controller-manager.
+This rule also whitelists localhost access to the kubelet API and calico/node health checks.

 If you have not modified the failsafe ports, we should still have access to SSH to the nodes after applying this policy.

 ```